humans4u/DesignGuidelines/src/00-intro.md

 The principals behind H4U design fall under:

 - **User comfort** - Making sure that the user feels in charge and understands the processes happening within the solution.
+- **Humane** - Making sure that the user feels that is treated in the most humane way.
+Not a number or a client.
+- **Striving for good solution** - A solution for the sake of solving a problem is not enough.
+A solution must be designed with a real problem in mind.

 <div style="page-break-before:always;"></div>